What is an Instant Pot? Learn the differences between instant pot vs. slow cooker & pressure cooker and how to cook delicious recipes with it.

 You can purchase the one I use (and the most popular one), Instant Pot DUO60 7-in-1 Multi-Functional Pressure Cooker, 6Qt/1000W on Amazon for$69.95 now (Reg. $99.95).
 Their newer model DUO Plus 60 9-in-1 (6 Qt) is sold for $129.95 and DUO Ultra 10-in-1 (6 Qt) for $149.

 Both offer very similar functionalities.
 The main difference is the Instant Pot uses programmable electronic control which is missing in the conventional pressure cookers.
 That is why Instant Pot is also known as the electric pressure cooker, allowing it to produce more consistent cooking results.

 Instant pot also comes with an integrated heating unit, making it more energy efficient and safer.
 A conventional pressure cooker, however, uses a separate heat source (either a gas stove or an electric range).

 Instant Pot vs. Slow Cooker

-Slow cooker cooks in a low temperature, while an Instant Pot (pressure cooker function) cooks at a higher temperature, which means it cooks food 70% faster.
+The slow cooker cooks in a low temperature, while an Instant Pot (pressure cooker function) cooks at a higher temperature, which means it cooks food 70% faster.
 Who doesn’t like that?!
 If you’re short on time, you can make a meal faster with the Instant Pot.
-You can come home, spend a few minutes prepping the ingredients, toss them in to the pot and dinner is done within 30 minutes or so.
+You can come home, spend a few minutes prepping the ingredients, toss them into the pot and dinner is done within 30 minutes or so.

-What makes Instant pot stand out though is it is both a slow cooker and pressure cooker, so you don’t have to get separate gadgets for different preparations.
+What makes the Instant Pot stand out though is it is both a slow cooker and pressure cooker, so you don’t have to get separate gadgets for different preparations.

 Frequently Asked Question – Cooking Rice with Instant Pot?